 Communal amenities – Included

-Most buildings have plenty of communal amenities on-site – at Scape, for example, you can expect things like outdoor terraces, gyms, cinemas, study areas, kitchens, games areas and kitchens.
+Most buildings have plenty of communal amenities on-site – you can expect things like outdoor terraces, gyms, cinemas, study areas, kitchens, games areas and kitchens.
 Gym membership is typically included in your rent and you’re free to work out and use communal amenities as much as you like.